melissacallis/resumeswap/README.md

-### Hi there 👋
+### Hi there 👋 and Welcome to my Porfolio where I showcase my 📚 Projects 📶

-👍 Hello, I'm Melissa.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+👍"I'm Melissa, a studying Data Analyst and self-taught Python Developer, specializing in data analysis and reporting, query optimization, database design, and data modeling."

 #### Skills:
 - ✅ Querying data using Python, R, and SQL.